LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

 pauses at a leashed port for user interaction:

 - Predicate breakpoints
-   Traditional Prolog spy points defined using a predicate (or a non-terminal) indicator.
+   Traditional Prolog spy points are defined using a predicate (or a non-terminal) indicator.
 - Clause breakpoints
    Defined using the location of a clause.